How to Detect Unlocked Bootloader in Android Apps Using AI

 -

 Detect Unlocked Bootloader Threat Code™.
-Appdome uses AI/ML to generate a unique code each time Detect Unlocked Bootloader is triggered by an active threat on the mobile device.
+Appdome uses AI to generate a unique code each time Detect Unlocked Bootloader is triggered by an active threat on the mobile device.
 Use the code in Appdome Threat Resolution Center™ to help end users identify, find and resolve active threats on the personal mobile devices.

 -